MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/analyzing-data-in-review-set.md

 ## Using the For Review filter query

-After running analytics for the review set, you can use an automatically generated filter query (called *For Review*) that filters your review to only those items that are inclusive representatives of review set items.
-That means that only unique and representative items are displayed in the review set after you apply the **For Review** filter.
-This means that duplicate items are filtered out, leaving your with a representative set of items that you can review, tag, and export.
+After running analytics for the review set, you can use an automatically generated filter query (called *For Review*) that filters your review to exclude immaterial, duplicate, or non-inclusive items, leaving users with strictly the items that are representative, unique, and inclusive in the review set.

 To apply the **For Review** filter query to a review set, select the **Saved filter queries** dropdown list, and then select **\[AutoGen] For Review**.